 In either case you would see car access and parking being restricted to encourage sustainable transport.

 Sustainable transport (or the lowering of buildings’ “transport energy intensity”) is the next frontier in sustainable architecture.
-(Here’s a quick read on the issues)
+(Here’s a quick read

 In looking at a BOD in the broader context of its city, you would see bike routes being substantially upgraded by developer infrastructure contributions from BODs.
 Bike infrastructure would be better than anything previously contemplated in the history of cities, with canopies, overpasses and bike paths as wide as roads.
 It will be so good that bike trips of up to 15km will be quicker, safer and more convenient than if using a car or the train.